Year 10 Applied Learning

 And in light of this pedagogical philosophy, our IGNITE program was born.

-Students at Year 9 and 10 are provided with learning opportunities that take them beyond the classroom on a regular basis, relating theoretical learning in the classroom to its relationship within the real world in which we live.
+Students at Year 10 are provided with learning opportunities that take them beyond the classroom on a regular basis, relating theoretical learning in the classroom to its relationship within the real world in which we live.
 Our students are given opportunities and responsibilities as community members to interact as global citizens and make the world a better place for others less fortunate.
 They are treated as young adults but guided as developing teenagers in their abilities and decision making leading to independence.